 - the right to confirmation as to whether or not we have your personal data and, if we do, to obtain a copy of the personal information we hold (this is known as subject access request);

 - the right to have your data erased (though this will not apply where it is necessary for us to continue to hold the data for a lawful reason);

 - the right to have inaccurate data rectified;

 - the right to object to your data being used for marketing or profiling; and

 - where technically feasible, you have the right to personal data you have provided to us which we process automatically on the basis of your consent or the performance of a contract.
 This information will be provided in a common electronic format.

 Please keep in mind that there are exceptions to the rights above and, though we will always try to respond to your satisfaction, there may be situations where we are unable to do so.

-If you would like further information on your rights or wish to exercise them, please write to the Membership Secretary, American Museum in Britain, Claverton Manor, Bath BA2 7BD
+If you would like further information on your rights or wish to exercise them, please write to the Membership Secretary, American Museum & Gardens, Claverton Manor, Bath BA2 7BD

-You can complain to the American Museum in Britain directly by contacting our Membership Secretary using the details set out above.
+You can complain to the American Museum & Gardens directly by contacting our Membership Secretary using the details set out above.
 If wish to make a complaint (including a complaint about our/a fundraising activity) which does not directly relate to your data protection and privacy rights, you can do so in accordance with our complaint policy.